Albemuth84/C_sharp/OnCast.Assessment/README.txt

 Target platform: .NET Framework 4.5

 Note: I provided an NUnit test (OnCast.Assessment.Test folder) along with the solution (OnCast.Assessment folder).
+The whole contents of the current folder can be downloaded and run under Visual Studio 2013.